ibexa/documentation-developer/docs/guide/design_engine.md

 # Design engine

-You can provide design themes for your eZ application, with an automatic fallback system using the design engine from the [ezplatform-design-engine](https://github.com/ezsystems/ezplatform-design-engine) bundle.
+You can provide design themes for your application, with an automatic fallback system using the design engine from the [ezplatform-design-engine](https://github.com/ezsystems/ezplatform-design-engine) bundle.
 It is very similar to the [eZ Publish legacy design fallback system](https://doc.ez.no/eZ-Publish/Technical-manual/5.x/Concepts-and-basics/Designs/Design-combinations).